dogbiscuituk2/TagScanner7/README.md

 3. Not an exhaustive list; see source code for full details.
 4. _constants_ are parsed by Regex, using specific delimeters, internal format, and/or suffix characters; see source code for full details.
 5. _fields_ need not follow the usual naming conventions, but can instead start with a digit or symbol, and contain further symbols and/or embedded spaces; e.g. **\#&nbsp;Album&nbsp;Artists**, **1st&nbsp;Album&nbsp;Artist**, **Year/Album**.
 But with great power comes great heatsinks!
 You should probably avoid renaming a _field_ to something like **123** or **3D** or **3M**, which could be mistaken for an actual (e.g. _int_, _double_, _decimal_) _constant_.

+## further notes on the ɹɹǝʞ language

+- The concatenation of any two ɹɹǝʞ _programs_, separated by at least one whitespace character, is another ɹɹǝʞ _program_.
+- Since any ɹɹǝʞ _program_ is syntactically just just a _block_, it can be enclosed in parentheses and used as the argument list to a _function_.
-6. All _functions_ are implemented as extensions, and may be invoked using either member or static syntax, with or without the dot "operator" (which is therefore optional).
+- All _functions_ are implemented as extensions, and may be invoked using either member or static syntax, with or without the dot "operator" (which is therefore optional).
-7. _function_ argument parentheses are optional when the number of _terms_ to be enclosed is < 2.
+- A _function_'s parentheses are optional if the number of _terms_ to be enclosed is 0 or 1; otherwise, a comma separated list in parentheses is required.

+To summarize the above, observe that the following filter conditions are all equivalent:

+    Title.Contains("Love")
+    title contains "Love"
+    contains(title, "Love")